 Unlike granite, quartz is not present in the composition of syenite, making it a sub-acidic type of rock.
 The syenite has a crushing strength varying between 90 MPa to 150 MPa.
 Syenite is used for the construction of pavements, external facings of building walls, decorative purposes, kitchen tops, etc.

 Pumice is a sponge-like lightweight aggregate formed during the rapid cooling and solidification of molten lava.
 The surface of this stone is rough.
 Pumice is a fine-grained rock.

 Basalt is a melanocratic (dark-colored) rock with a massive crystalline structure.
 It is a fine grained rock with a mono crystalline and aphanitic texture.
-The composition of basalt is not identified with naked eyes due to its fine grained structure.
+The composition of basalt is not identified with the naked eye due to its fine grained structure.

 But due to its dark color, it is assumed that basalt may be composed of dark colored minerals like plagioclase, augite, magnetite, etc. Basalt is resistant to corrosion and high temperatures.

-Basalt is used as concrete aggregates, road base, railroad ballast, pavement aggregates, etc.
+Basalt is used as concrete aggregates, road bases, railroad ballast, pavement aggregates, etc.

 5. Sand Stone

 It is a type of rock entirely composed of quartz grains of medium size which are cemented together by means of siliceous materials.
 Sandstone is a compact, hard, homogeneous, medium grained, and non-crystalline rock.